 How does a speeding ticket affect your insurance rates and demerit points?

-We’ll tell you about your speeding ticket, what the penalties are and how we can fight your ticket.
-Call OTT Legal at 1-888-668-8946 or visit the office in your area.
+We’ll tell you about your speeding ticket, what the penalties are and how we can fight it for you.

 Insurance Implications for Speeding Tickets

 The actual cost of a speeding ticket in Ontario can be much more than the fine on the ticket.